CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 # RPA(UiPath) & AI : Insurance Fraud Detection Use Cases

 ## Description:
-Insurance Fraud Detection is a sample use case that integrates RPA (UiPath) & AI in solving
+Insurance Fraud Detection is a sample use case that integrates RPA (UiPath) & AI in solving real world business process.
-real world business process.
-This use case use an open source dataset for demo purpose.
-The description explains how the workflow works.
+This use case uses an open source dataset for demo purpose.
+The description below explains how the workflow works.

 ## File Description:
 **Main.xaml:** The main entry point.
 This is the main workflow to execute.